CDCgov/CohGenT-Synthetic-FHIR-Record-Generator-Backend/docs/userguide.md

 ## Example: Combining Multiple Cohorts for Mixed Population Testing

-> **TODO:** Add complete example showing how to create and combine two distinct cohorts into a single dataset.

 This advanced example demonstrates creating two separate cohorts with different characteristics and combining them to simulate a more realistic, heterogeneous patient population for testing.

 ### Why Combine Cohorts?